rhiaro/questforbrothers/index.md

 "Where are you going?"
 Asked Nika from the floor, her finger still grasped by the burbling Annann.

-"West," he said.
+"East," he said.
 "I would appreciate some quiet on this journey.
 We are going to be confined here for a week, and I have a considerable amount of reading to do.
 I did not expect to be sharing the carriage with children."

 "But you brought one along," said Nika.
 The light-eyed Hora suppressed a smirk.
 Dr Santari said nothing.
 The carriage began to bump over cobblestones, and Nika went back to her seat.

 "Well, this'll be fun," she whispered to Jackann.

-[She did not look much like her sister, who was pale and drawn, with small features and dark eyes.]

 The carriage left Ambar's gates and rolled down the hill along the cobbled road that went south.
 After a few minutes they stopped.
 Nika and the twins craned against the windows to see what was going on, and eventually got up to stick their heads out of the carriage door.
 Senpo was at the back, hooking up an enormous trailer of material from the quarry.
 After that they were accompanied by the constant deep rattle of the coupling.